Plumsail/helpdesk-docs/source/Configuration Guide/Appearance.rst

 |SettingsIcon|

-Then click on the “Navigation” tab.
+Then click on the “Appearance” tab.
 Now you can see the quick launch display setting and a list of HelpDesk navigation elements.

 |navigationsets|